S0ME0NE03/MAKING_MATH_LESS_TEDIOUS/add_ons/README.txt

 SOMETHING TO NOTE
-  -The raw file takes a little bit of time to actually update so yeah keep that in mind
+  -The raw file takes a little bit of time to actually update so yeah keep that in mind -Github api can be a little slow to update stuff